-Maintaining your rotating instruments is crucial for their proper functioning and will allow you to both ensure proper treatment for your patients and avoid significant costs for your dental practice.
-Indeed, the proper maintenance of rotating instruments will allow you to avoid having to renew them too frequently.
+Keeping rotating instruments in good condition is crucial for their proper functioning.
+It will allow you to guarantee a good treatment to your patients and avoid additional expenses for your dental clinic..A good maintenance of your turbines, against angles and handpieces will allow you to extend the useful life of the instruments up to several years, avoiding breakdowns and having to renew them too often.

 The process described in the video below and summarized later in this article must be performed between each patient after their treatment.
 Here are some rules to follow and below the description of the steps to follow: